jart/scriptus/docs/api.md

 ```

 This method sends a message to a person in the style of `say`, and then awaits responses in the style of `listen`.
 The result, as with `listen`, is returned as a string, or `null` if the method times out.

+If no person is specified using `to`, then the first reply to this question (or tweet) will be returned.

 #Program control